morlfm/cypress_alexa/README.md

 ## Overview

 This repo shows a basic example of using Cypress and Docker Compose to create simple end-to-end tests for any web application.
-This example uses a Go application, but you can reuse the pattern in this repository for any web application that can run in Docker.

-For more information, see the blog post, ["Easy End-to-End Testing with Cypress."](https://mtlynch.io/painless-web-app-testing)
+-Order_canceled_by_alexa_spec is not public enabled/available

 ## Run end-to-end tests